|Pregnancy food safety

 Clearer choice

-pasteurized soft cheese, commercially packaged burrata kept cold, or cheese that has been cooked until steaming hot
+pasteurized burrata or soft cheese, kept cold, eaten before its use-by date, or cooked until steaming hot

 Why it matters priority_high